Romanians in Spain

 Romanians form the second largest group of foreigners in Spain, after Moroccans.
-As of 2023, there were 630,795 Romanian citizens living in Spain.
+As of 2025, there were 609,270 Romanian citizens and 521,181 people born in Romania living in Spain.
 Most of the immigration took place given economic reasons.
 The linguistic similarities between Romanian and Spanish, as well as Romanians' Romance identity, are also a reason for the country's attractiveness to Romanians.

 Background

 After the December, 1989 Romanian Revolution, emigration was liberalized, but for the next few years, emigration to Spain was modest.
 It started to increase slowly during the late 1990s, and exploded after 2002.
 Emigration was further facilitated by the entry of Romania in the EU in 2007.
-By 2011, it reached a peak of nearly 900,000 people, after which the Romanian population has been steadily decreasing as a result of emigration from Spain since 2012 due to the economic problems and unemployment in the country, falling to 623,097 by 2022.
-Because of this, the diaspora in Italy, which has continued to increase, is now considerably larger than that in Spain.
+By 2011, it reached a peak of nearly 900,000 people, after which the Romanian population has been steadily decreasing as a result of emigration from Spain since 2012 due to the economic problems and unemployment in Spain, as well as because of Romania's rapid economic improvement, falling to 623,097 by 2022.
+Because of this, the diaspora in Italy, which has stabilised in numbers above 1 million people, is now considerably larger than that in Spain.

 Population

 Romanian diaspora in Spain is today the second Romanian diaspora in the EU, after that of Italy.
 Romanians in Spain have settled especially in the provinces of Madrid, Castellón, Valencia, Zaragoza and Barcelona.

+As of 2014, one in every ten inhabitants of the city of Alcalá de Henares, in the Community of Madrid, were Romanian immigrants.
+Totaling 21,892 (10.6% of the city's population), this number decreased by 43.7% to 12,362 in 2025.
+Alcalá de Henares had one of the largest Romanian communities in Spain, which in 2006 founded the first Romanian political party of Spain, the Romanian Independent Party (Partido Independiente Rumano, PIR).

+As of 2025–2026, the municipality of Fuente el Olmo de Fuentidueña in the Province of Segovia, Castile and León, was populated by a majority of Romanian immigrants.

+As of 2026, out of some 520,000 Romanian-born people in Spain, only some 25,000, around 5%, had become naturalized.

+In a 2026 analysis by newspaper ABC based on Centro de Investigaciones Sociológicas (CIS) polls from 2024 to 2026, Romanians scored as the second group of naturalized migrants in Spain most inclined to vote for right-wing parties, being surpassed by Venezuelans and Cubans, who scored the same.